 - Submit your issue.

 - Respond to any questions the official team asks.
 For example, you may be asked to provide specific logs or other additional information.

 Eventually, your issue may be closed.
 See how issues get closed for details about when, why, and how this occurs.

-Only Qubes team members have permission to modify labels and milestones.
-Many labels and milestones have descriptions on them that can be viewed either in their respective lists or by hovering over them.
+T: bug label will automatically be applied to that issue.
+After that, only Qubes team members have permission to modify labels.
+Many labels have descriptions on them that can be viewed by hovering over them or on the list of labels.
 Let’s go over some of the most important ones.

 T: enhancement, and

 T: bug— Type: bug report.
 A problem or defect resulting in unintended behavior in something that exists.

 T: enhancement— Type: enhancement.
 A new feature that does not yet exist or improvement of existing functionality.

 T: task— Type: task.
 An action item that is neither a bug nor an enhancement.